jcu-eresearch/matrix-helpers/README.md

 ## More resources

 Need even more help?
 Try these locations.
-Keep in mind that the Matrix community is a niche so help on common platforms like StackOverflow is unlikely.
+Keep in mind that the Matrix software isn't in common use so help on general platforms like StackOverflow is unlikely.

 * [Official manuals](https://matrix.squiz.net/) - the official